illian-g/Agentic-intelligence-E-I-network-on-silicon-neurons-DYNAP_SE2-/doc/source/contents/tutorial1.rst

 Get spikes out of DYNAP-SE1
 --------------------------------------

-Usually we want monitor spikes of some specific neurons in our network.
+In most cases, we would need to monitor spikes of some specific neurons in our network during the experiments.
 For this, we need to create a graph using :func:`create_neuron_select_graph() <dynapse1utils. create_neuron_select_graph>` to stream the spikes out.
-In this graph, we connect the source node in Dynapse1Model to a filter node that filters the spikes of the selected neurons, then this filter node is connected to a sink node which receives the spikes and store them in its buffer.
+In this graph, we connect the source node in Dynapse1Model to a filter node that filters the spikes of the selected neurons, then this filter node is connected to a sink node which receives the spikes and stores them in its buffer.

-``monitored_neurons`` require neuron ids as a list of tuples (chip_id, core_id, neuron_id).
+``monitored_neurons`` requires neuron IDs as a list of tuples (chip_id, core_id, neuron_id).

 .. code-block::